New Customers:

 Winged Termites: What You Need To Know

-As the monsoon season arrives, termite activity will increase through termite swarms.
+Picture this: You open your window on a warm evening and notice a flurry of tiny winged insects—this could be the first sign of a termite infestation in your home.
 The presence of swarms does not mean that termites are just now showing up in your immediate environment.
 Often referred to as the silent destroyer, termites are generally present throughout the year, but homeowners may only be aware of them once the swarms are visible.
 An infestation may already exist, potentially causing damage to your home.

 What Is a Termite Swarm?

-Termites can enter the structure of your home and remain undetected for extended periods of time.
-Subterranean termites are especially skilled at creating mud tunnels that twist and wind their way through your house.
+Termites often invade homes silently, staying hidden for months or even years before homeowners notice them.
+Subterranean termites are incredibly skilled at creating mud tunnels that twist and wind their way through your house.
 These tunnels allow colonies to access your home, where they can grow and develop over time.

 As the colonies grow and become overcrowded, or there is a food shortage, the laws of nature dictate that it is time to find new areas to colonize, essentially forcing the displacement of many of these termites.
-These mature colonies will produce winged reproductive termites, enabling them to fly and seek out other spaces to inhabit.
+When termite colonies become overcrowded, they release winged swarmers to search for new locations to establish a colony.
 These swarmers, or winged termites, can often be confused with flying ants or mosquitoes to the untrained eye.

 Although the primary responsibility of termite swarmers is to reproduce and create new colonies, many will not survive as they may fall victim to other predators or the elements.
 This may account for the vast numbers that leave the colony all at once, giving a good indication of the size and development of the colony.

-With indoor termite swarms, worker termites will create small exit holes in doors or window frames, baseboards, walls, or any wooden structure.
+After an indoor termite swarm, you may find piles of tiny insects or discarded wings near window sills, baseboards, or furniture.
 This allows the swarmers to exit and continue searching for livable space.
 Swarmers typically gravitate toward windows or doors where light comes in.
 If they cannot reach the outdoors, they will die within hours.
 Homeowners may notice small piles of insects, sometimes just their wings, around the window sills or furniture.

 For swarms occurring outside, homeowners will observe large clusters of small, winged termites with swarming time lasting about 30 minutes in any one location.